oleksandr-prytula-avante/oleksandr-prytula-avante/README.md

   About me:
 </h1>

-I'm a Software Engineer with over 9 years of hands-on experience in WEB development across next domains: **e-Learning, e-Commerce / Marketplaces, Trading, Insurance and Health Care**.
+I'm a Software Engineer with over ten years of hands-on experience in WEB development across next domains: **e-Learning, e-Commerce / Marketplaces, Trading, Insurance and Health Care**.
 I've contributed to projects in various delivery models - from outstaffing to startups -